-My go-to resources: Recommended readings, tools, and more.
+My go-to resources: Recommended channels, tools, and more.

 Data science